dmgatti/GBRS_Tutorial/episodes/prepare-reference-genome.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Construct a pseudo-genome for Diversity Outbred mice.
+- Construct a pseudo-reference genome for Diversity Outbred mice.

 ::::::::::::::::::::::::::::::::::::::::::::::::